What is Input-Output?

 Symmetric Tables (a.k.a. the Analytical Tables) represent the modelling aspect of the Input-Output framework.
 The Scottish Government produces annual Industry by Industry, Product by Product and Leontief Inverse Analytical Tables.

-* An experimental offshore satellite account is available as part of the whole of Scotland economic account project.
+* An offshore satellite account is in development and available as part of the Satellite Accounts for Extra-Regio Activities.

-The latest tables were constructed by the Input-Output statistics branch of the Office of the Chief Economic Adviser: Stevan Croasdale, Gary Campbell and Robyn Donnelly.
+The latest tables were constructed by the Input-Output statistics branch of the Office of the Chief Economic Adviser: Stevan Croasdale, Gary Campbell and Jay Ware.